Frontline launches new Ford Transit Custom campervan

 Explore Nation’s Frontline

-AUSTRALIA is a fantastic place, and there’s no better way to explore it than touring in a campervan.
+AUSTRALIA is a fantastic place, and there’s no better way to explore it than touring in a campervan, whether you’re in a Ford Transit campervan, a Toyota Hiace camper, or the newest Renault Trafic campervan options.

-Frontline Campers have been manufacturing Volkswagen Transporter and Toyota HiAcc campervans since 1987.
-With over 30 years Of knowledge, testing, developing and using the product, Frontline is a name you can trust.
+Frontline Campers have been manufacturing Volkswagen Transporter, Toyota HiAce campervans, and, more recentl,y Renault Traffic camper vans since 1987.
+With over 30 years of knowledge, testing, developing and using the product, Frontline camper conversions are a name you can trust.

 It’s all about getting you to where you want to go in reliable comfort, according to Frontline general manager Tim Heritage.

-“When it comes to the vehicle, Frontline works with VW and Toyota HiAce for several practical reasons,” he said.
-“Both models are easy to drive, boast great safety features, are incredibly comfortable on the road, quickly serviced around Australia and offered excellent fuel consumption and versatility.
+“When it comes to the vehicle, Frontline works with VW, Toyota HiAce, and the Renault Traffic camper for several practical reasons,” he said.
+“All three are easy to drive, boast great safety features, are incredibly comfortable on the road, quickly serviced around Australia, and offer excellent fuel consumption and versatility.”

-“They can be set up as two or four-seater, depending on your needs, and because of their size and specs (both the VW and Hi-Ace are approximately 5.25m long and under 2.1m high), they fit in everywhere around town and yet come the weekend, they’ll take you where you want to go with all the creature comforts.
-It’s that simplicity and versatility that our customers appreciate.”
+“They can be set up as two or four-seaters, depending on your needs, and because of their size and specs (both the VW and HiAce are approximately 5.25m long and under 2.1m high), they fit in everywhere around town.
+Come the weekend, they’ll take you where you want to go with all the creature comforts.
+It’s that simplicity and versatility that our Frontline campers’ customers appreciate.”

 “The first thing we do is chat about what it is you want to extract from the vehicle in terms of lifestyle,” Tim said.
-“AII, our vans offer great cooking options, storage and flexible bedding arrangements.
+“All our vans from the Renault campervan to the Ford Transit Custom camper and Toyota HiAce campervan offer great cooking options, storage, and flexible bedding arrangements.”

-Frontline’s headquarters is in Brook-vale, where all the campervans are manufactured, with sales locations in Melbourne servicing the southern section of Australia and Ballina, looking after Northern NSW and beyond.
+Frontline’s headquarters is in Brookvale, where all the Frontline campers are manufactured.
+Sales locations in Melbourne service the southern section of Australia, and Ballina looks after Northern NSW and beyond.

 “Peter developed campervans that satisfied his outdoors-oriented touring lifestyle based on his experience back then, and Frontline Campers has been sharing his secrets with Australia ever since,” Tim said.